bkuhl/regular-orb-updates/README.md

  * Fork this repo
  * [Customize the configuration](https://github.com/realpage/regular-orb-updates/blob/master/config/updates.php) to meet your needs
  * Build a docker container and deploy it

+ > For further automation, setup your repo to [automatically build](https://docs.docker.com/docker-hub/builds/) on Dockerhub